kismetwireless/kismet/docs/dev/webui.jquery.kismet.devicedata.md

 Indicates that this is a sub-group and provides a user-visible title for the group.

 Sub-groups are rendered as a nested table, and fields defining a subgroup act as a top-level options directive - that is, they may then contain their own `id` and `fields` options.
 The `id` option is applied to the nested table, and the `fields` are placed inside the nested instance.

+The `groupTitle` option can be a fixed string, or a function taking a `(key, data, value)` set of arguments.

 For example, to define a location group: